enioka/flowbox-spec/index.rst

   two agent instances are two logical autonomous engines.
 * an **agent tenant** is a virtual slice of an agent instance dedicated to the processing of the flows of a give application instance when the agent instance is mutualized to support the flows of multiple application instances.
 When an agent instance has a single tenant, then both notions coincidate.
+* To be noted : the same tenant can be deployed in multiple agent instances.

 Therefore in all communications with agents, one will need to both specify an agent instance (will be the URL to its container) and the tenant adressed within this agent instance.
 In the cases where agents are dedicated to one single application instance module.